Erb3/TenebraStake/README.md

 TenebraStake is versioned with my own proprietary versioning scheme known as `rewrite.major.minor`.
 In major updates, it may be breaking.
 It rewrites, it will be breaking.
 Patch releases will not be intentionally breaking!

+## FAQ

+**Can I run multiple stake nodes on the same wallet?**

+Answer: Yes, you can run multiple stake nodes.
+However, the only benefit to this, is that one will take over if one crashes (which should not happen).
+You do not get any financial gain.

 ## Todo

 - [x] Basic functioning